hamzaPixl/hmounir/content/posts/netlify/index.md

 ## Netlify account

-Now you need to create you netlify account for that you just have to follow the few steps that is on their website.
+Now you need to create your Netlify account for that you just have to follow the few steps that are on their website.

 ![Account](./account.png)